caner-cetin/code-cansu-dev/README.md

 for loading all languages.
 Language switch takes almost nothing, where as JDoodle transfers 6 MB of network just to switch from COBOL to Fortran.

-Cached initial network transfer is only 4 KB, and executions, submissions, etc. takes only a few kilobytes per query.
+Cached initial network transfer is only 4 KB, and executions, submissions, etc. takes only a few kilobytes per query. more to come, wip.
-- anime girl
-live2d model that follows your mouse and reacts to your code / execution results. why? uh.

-more to come, wip.

 ## supported languages